firecmsco/neat/README.md

 commercial or not.
 You can also modify it and redistribute it, but you must keep the license and the credits.

-If you want to remove the NEAT link, you can reach us at hello@firecms.co

 ### Installation: